initial impressions: Canon EOS 5D Mark III – high-ISO noise performance

 But this is how the image looks as it was resized for web use … and this easily masks the lack of detail that is a side-effect of noise reduction.

 Instead of showing 100% crops of various parts of the images, I decided to make the high-resolution JPG files available as a download from this link.
 Right-click and save-as will get you the file.

 - these are the JPGS from the RAW files as processed with Canon’s DPP software.
 Both images had the WB tweaked a bit.
 Since DPP follows the camera picture settings, this as close to an in-camera JPG as you’ll get, while still having the flexibility of the RAW file.

 - these images had noise reduction applied to it at the default settings in DPP.
 (See screen-capture below.)

 - the images had sharpening applied at the default settings in DPP.
 (See screen-capture below.)

 - I used the Healing Brush in Photoshop to remove a few skin blemishes.
 (I don’t think it would be fair to anyone to have 22 megapixels show every slight flaw.)

-These two high-resoluton files should make it quite apparent – Canon has a winner on their hands with the Canon 5D Mark III (B&H).
+These two high-resoluton files should make it quite apparent – Canon has a winner on their hands with the Canon 5D Mark III (vendor).
 We have a camera that gives surprisingly good results at ISO settings that would’ve been regarded as insanely high, just a few years ago.

-reviews of other Canon gear
+reviews of Canon gear

-Other Canon photo gear that I’ve reviewed.
+- other Canon photo gear that I’ve reviewed